 - Waxing your car after it is washed and polished will help prevent oxidation, providing an extra layer of protection.
 The Glosser is an easy way to apply an extra layer of protection on your vehicle.

 - Headlights can become oxidized, as well, so don’t forget to clean and polish them with a specialized headlight cleaner.

 The best way to prevent oxidation from becoming a problem is simply to make sure you keep up with regular care for the outside of your car.

 - First and foremost, this means waxing your car at least once a month to provide that protective layer against your car paint being oxidized.

-- Also, if you can, keep your car in a garage, under a car cover, or both, as often as possible would help solve your car paint being oxidized.
+- Also, if you can, keep your car in a garage, under a car cover, or both, as often as possible would help solve your car paint being heavily oxidized.